Kristis/Acme-invoices/README.md

 ## Installation

 If you want to run this project on your local machine you need:
-- Install Neo4j database on you machine.
+- Install Neo4j database on your local machine.
 Download: [Neo4j](https://neo4j.com/download/)
-- Create folder with name "import" in  /Users/user/Documents/Neo4j/default.graphdb/
+- Create folder named "import" in  /Users/user/Documents/Neo4j/default.graphdb/
-- Create demo data
+- Create demo data:
   - Open folder [Pre-Data](https://github.com/Kristis/Acme-invoices/tree/master/src/db/csv-pre-data)
-  - Into new folder "import" put files customer_address.csv, customers.csv customer_invoices.csv
+  - Put the following files into new folder "import": customer_address.csv, customers.csv customer_invoices.csv
   - Run scripts from [Scripts](https://github.com/Kristis/Acme-invoices/blob/master/src/db/csv-pre-data/scripts-neo4j.txt)
-- Build project with ```mvn clean install``` (if you don't have maven use Maven wrapper ```mvnw clean install```)
+- Build project with ```mvn clean install``` (if you do not have maven use Maven wrapper ```mvnw clean install```)
 - Run application:
-  - On IDE run AcmeInvoicesDemoApplication
+  - Run AcmeInvoicesDemoApplication on IDE
-  - On terminal run command ```mvn spring-boot:run```
+  - Or run command ```mvn spring-boot:run``` in terminal
 - Use

 ## Tests
-Right now there is only 4 tests.
+Right now there is only 4 tests. ;(